 “I think the thing I love the most about space exploration is you can engage with it no matter where you are on a technical or interest level, right?
 You can be a kid who just stares at the stars and thinks they’re cool, or you could be an expert in black holes, or you could be anything in between and there is some way you can engage with space.”

-Harriet’s present role as a Business Analyst at Astroscale is particularly intriguing.
+Harriet’s present role as Head of Business Analysis at Astroscale is particularly intriguing.
 Working for a private company of self-identified ‘Space Sweepers’, tackling our space junk problem must carry a host of unprecedented challenges and opportunities.
 But when push comes to shove, space debris is such a vast problem that intermittent private clean-up efforts are just drops in the ocean.
 I pose this conundrum to Harriet.

 “So, you’re right.
 Space debris is a big problem that is going to require more than just one company removing it.
 The way we see it is that in order to address the problem, you need to be able to develop the technology that can actually do something about [it].”